 The restoration of rights does not restore the right to possess a firearm.
 You must petition the appropriate circuit court pursuant to Va.
 Code §18.2-308.2.
 This is not a pardon nor does it expunge a criminal conviction, which can only be done by petitioning a circuit court pursuant to Va.
 Code §§19.2-392.1 and 19.2-392.2.

-Additional information on the automatic non-violent felon restoration is available at http://commonwealth.virginia.gov/applications/clemency/restoration.
+Additional information about the restoration of rights process is available at //commonwealth.virginia.gov/judicial-system/restoration-of-rights/.